firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-08/2013-12-02-first-bite-just-a-finger.md

 Just one.
 More.
 Bite.

 Her friend, _that_ friend, came by later, finding nothing of Julia but lips, bent back in a smile.

-#### About the Author

-Johann Thorsson lives on an island in the middle of the north-Atlantic ocean, with his girlfriend and two children.
-He worries that his allergy to cats means that he can never make it as a writer.
-He writes about books for Bookriot, blogs at [jthorsson.com](http://jthorsson.com), and can be found lurking on Twitter as [@johannthors](http://twitter.com/@johannthors).